unmannedlab/Colosseum/docs/upgrade_apis.md

 ```

 ## Async Methods
-For multirotors, AirSim had various methods such as `takeoff` or `moveByVelocityZ` that would take long time to complete.
+For multirotors, Colosseum had various methods such as `takeoff` or `moveByVelocityZ` that would take long time to complete.
 All of such methods are now renamed by adding the suffix *Async* as shown below.

 Instead of,